influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/write_protocols/line.md

 1, 1.0, -3.14, 6.0e5, 10).

 **Boolean** values indicate true or false.
-Valid boolean strings are (t, T, true, True, TRUE, f, F, false, False and FALSE).
+Valid boolean strings for line protocol are (t, T, true, True, TRUE, f, F, false, False and FALSE).

 **Strings** are text values.
-All string values _must_ be surrounded in double-quotes `"`.
+All string field values _must_ be surrounded in double-quotes `"`.
-If the string contains
-a double-quote, it must be escaped with a backslash, e.g.
+If the string contains a double-quote, the double-quote must be escaped with a backslash, e.g. `\"`.
-`\"`.

 ```
 # integer value